 By their marriage, the couple witnesses Christ's spousal love for the Church.
 One of the Nuptial Blessings in the liturgical celebration of marriage refers to this in saying, "Father, you have made the union of man and wife so holy a mystery that it symbolizes the marriage of Christ and his Church."

 The Sacrament of Marriage is a covenant, which is more than a contract.
 Covenant always expresses a relationship between persons.
 The marriage covenant refers to the relationship between the husband and wife, a permanent union of persons capable of knowing and loving each other and God.
 The celebration of marriage is also a liturgical act, appropriately held in a public liturgy at church.
 Catholics are urged to celebrate their marriage within the Eucharistic Liturgy

-Please call the priest and allow 6 months for wedding arrangements and preparations.
+Please contact the priest and allow 10 months for wedding arrangements and preparations.